 “I believe the Thornton School is being a trendsetter with this degree,” Womack says.
 “They are looking at trends in the communities and shifting to accommodate them.”

-Click here to learn more about USC Thornton’s new Master of Music degree in Contemporary Teaching Practice — or explore all of our new Professional Master’s Degrees.
+Click here to learn more about USC Thornton’s Master of Music in Music Teaching & Learning.